 “One of the most productive mangrove ecosystems in the world” — Watamu Marine Association

-Here you get to experience a walk on the boardwalk, a canoe ride to the surrounding islands, bird watch and soak in the sunset.
-I got the opportunity to catch the sunset and take a walk on the boardwalk — which costs Ksh.
+Here you get to experience a walk on the boardwalk, a canoe ride to the surrounding islands, a bird watch and soak in the sunset.
+I got the opportunity to catch the sunset and take a walk on the boardwalk — which cost Ksh.
 700 ( Ksh.200 entrance and Ksh.
 500 guide fee).

 3. Gede Ruins